ScienceGamez/drawio_pysd/README.md

 The plugin can simply be imported in drawio.

+### Enabling plugins on linux

+Add the option to the command line:

+`drawio --enable-plugins`

 ### Location of the plugin file

 Once you load the plugin for the first time on the menu, it will be loaded to: